-May 31st. update regarding cats: We are currently at full capacity with adult cats.
-Spring and summer represent the toughest seasons for any animal shelter.
-With an influx of mother cats and kittens we find ourselves with upwards of 80 felines in our care.
+September Update Regarding Cats: We are currently at full capacity with adult cats.
+With an influx of mother cats and kittens during the spring and summer months, we find ourselves with upwards of 80 felines in our care.

 There are times when pet owners can no longer be full time pet owners and caregivers.
 Changes in personal mobility, living environment, and health status are some of the reasons pet owners can no longer care for their pet.

 Adoptable pets can be surrendered to the Hamilton/Burlington SPCA (HBSPCA).
 On receiving a surrendered pet, the HBSPCA does everything possible to match the pet with a new home.

 What you need to know about Pet Surrender?

 - The HBSPCA can receive a pet surrender only if there is space available at the shelter.

 - There is a fee associated with surrendering a pet; the fee varies with the type and breed of animal and its history.

 - An appointment is required; this ensures staff are available to complete a medical and behavioural assessment.

 A shelter should be your last resort for placing your animal.
 Before contacting the Hamilton Burlington SPCA you should attempt to place the animal in another home on your own.
 Ask friends, family, and neighbours.
 Don’t forget to ask your veterinary clinic.
 Placing your pet in a shelter can be stressful for your animal and we are eager to avoid this if possible.

 If your options are exhausted, or not available to you, you can call the HBSPCA for an appointment to consider your pet’s eligibility for surrender to the HBSPCA for rehoming.